sagi-l/realsense-serial-tool/README.md

 git clone https://github.com/sagi-l/realsense-serial-tool.git
 cd realsense-serial-tool

-2) Make the host-side script executable chmod +x order_realsense.sh
+2) Make the host-side script executable: chmod +x order_realsense.sh

-3) Build the Docker image
+3) Build the Docker image:
 sudo docker build -t realsense-serial .

 4) For each camera (one at a time):
 Plug in ONE camera → run:
 sudo docker run --rm --device=/dev/bus/usb:/dev/bus/usb realsense-serial

-Note the serial printed on screen and label the camera in real life.
+  Note the serial printed on screen and label each camera with it's serial number.

 5) After all cameras are labeled, get installation order:
 ./order_realsense.sh
-Paste all serials (one per line), when you are done, press CTRL+D.
+In the script paste all serials (one per line + ENTER), when you are done, press CTRL+D.